Artists

 Ana Maria Hernando

 As a multidisciplinary artist Ana María’s work explores the sacred feminine and its power, questioning the long-imposed labels of decorative, inconsequential and superficial that have been historically equated to the art of women.
-Find more of her work at the Robischon Gallery.
+Find more of her work at the Robischon Gallery and on her site.

 Stacey Steers

 Stacey’s labor-intensive films are carefully composed of thousands of handmade works on paper.
 They employ images appropriated from early cinematic sources to build experimental narratives inviting reflection and contemplation.
-Find more of her work at the Robischon Gallery.
+Find more of her work at the Robischon Gallery and on her site.

 Martha Russo